WUFT-FM

-WUFT-FM (89.1 MHz) is an NPR member radio station owned by the University of Florida in Gainesville, Florida, broadcasting news and public media programming from NPR along with other distributors including APM, PRX, WNYC Studios and the BBC.
+WUFT-FM (89.1 MHz) is an NPR member radio station owned by the University of Florida in Gainesville, Florida, broadcasting news and public media programming from NPR along with other distributors including American Public Media, Public Radio Exchange, WNYC Studios and the BBC World Service.
 The station also operates a full-time satellite, WJUF in Inverness at 90.1 FM.

 History

-UF has been involved in broadcasting for almost nine decades.
+UF has been involved in broadcasting for almost a century.
 It owns WRUF (850 AM and 103.7 FM), one of the oldest radio stations in the state.
 Sister television station WUFT-TV is Florida's third oldest public television station.
 Despite this pioneering role, UF was a relative latecomer to public radio.
 WUFT-FM did not sign on until September 27, 1981, bringing NPR programming to one of the few areas of the state still without any public radio at all.
 For most of its history, WUFT-FM aired a mix of classical music and NPR news programming.
 On August 3, 2009, WUFT-FM's programming was switched to mostly news and public affairs, while classical music was moved to WUFT-FM's HD2 digital subchannel.

-WJUF signed on in 1995 as a full-time repeater of WUFT-FM.
+WJUF signed on November 10, 1995, as a full-time repeater of WUFT-FM.
 For years, it was known as Nature Coast 90, but in 2010 re-branded as Florida's 89.1 along with its parent station.
 In August 2018, the station was rebranded once again to WUFT 89.1/90.1 to reflect the WJUF frequency.